marhan/cucumber-vanilla-plus-citrus/README.md

 # Cucumber 'vanilla' plus Citrus

-This project illustrates how to add Citrus to an existing cucumber project.
+This project illustrates how to add Citrus cucumber support to an existing cucumber project.

 **Project structure**
 The package `hellocucumber` contains the test runner as well as two additional packages. `hellocucumber.cucumber` contains